openharmony/docs/en/application-dev/task-management/continuous-task.md

     import { wantAgent, WantAgent } from '@kit.AbilityKit';
    ```

 4. Request and cancel a continuous task.
-In the ServiceAbility, call **startBackgroundRunning()** and **stopBackgroundRunning()** to request and cancel a continuous task.
-Use JS code to implement this scenario.
+In the ServiceAbility, call [startBackgroundRunning](#available-apis) and [stopBackgroundRunning](#available-apis) to request and cancel a continuous task.
+Use JavaScript code to implement this scenario.

    ```js
     function startContinuousTask() {